andrewjulian/andrewjulian/README.md

 # Andrew Julian

-### Software Engineer and Technical Co-Founder
+### Software Engineer / Technical Founder / Curriculum Developer

-A results oriented Software Engineer and Founder with experience designing custom software solutions and driving new feature development.
-Proven track record of program management and team leadership, as well as continued skill development.
-Adept at identifying solutions in frontend, backend, and full stack applications in collaboration with diverse teams and stakeholders to produce high-quality products.
+Software Engineer and Educational Leadership Professional with extensive and diverse experience in K-12 Education and education-focused Curriculum and Software Development.
+Demonstrated success in program and product design, implementation, and management, driving educational excellence and technology integration to enhance learning environments and opportunities for learners of all ages.

  💼 View my portfolio at www.andrewjohnjulian.com <br>
  📬 Contact me at andrewjohnjulian@gmail.com <br>

+ 💫 In Development 💫 Web Courses and Consulting Services Platform

  📱 Technical Support for Creators and Community @ [Rooms.xyz](https://www.rooms.xyz) by Things.inc <br>
  💻 Lead Developer / Technical Founder @ [PeerDesk](https://www.peerdesk.app) <br>